roliveiravictor/demo-table-now/README.md

   -  Clone this repository and open build.gradle with Android Studio
   -  `./gradlew check` to run static code analysers
-  -  `./gradlew test` to run all tests
+  -  `./gradlew test` to run all unit tests
+  -  `./gradlew connectedAndroidTest ` to run all instrumented tests

 # Requirements